 Downtown Dubai is perhaps what comes to most people’s minds when they think of this city.
 Here is where you’ll find the Burj Khalifa, Dubai’s incredible skyscraper, which stands at a staggering height of 2,722 feet (829.6 m) with 163 floors.
 In fact, this tower is so tall that its architects had to create a special metal structure around the building to channel the electricity from frequent lightning strikes safely down to the ground.
 Other highlights include the Dubai Mall, a record holder for the world’s largest shopping mall.
 Apart from over 1,000 stores, the Dubai Mall also houses numerous attractions dedicated to recreation and entertainment, such as multiplex cinemas, an Olympic size ice rink, and even a flight and a Formula 1 racing simulator.
 Over the top Downtown Dubai is guaranteed to exceed all your expectations!

-If a beach holiday with plenty of activities, clean beaches, and the option of some vibrant night life is what you’re looking for, Jumeirah Beach is a prime option.
+If a beach holiday with plenty of activities, clean beaches, with some of the best hotels in Dubai for tourists, and the option of some vibrant nightlife is what you’re looking for, Jumeirah Beach is a prime option.
 Most of the resorts dotting the coastline have private beaches, ensuring that your sunbathing will not be interrupted by overcrowding.
 If you’re interested in more of an adrenaline rush, there is a whole array of water sports available, including waterskiing and windsurfing, as well as a giant water park (Wild Wadi Waterpark) in the vicinity.
 At night, take a stroll down to the various restaurants, beach clubs, and stylish bars to sample delicious local cuisine as well as international menus.

-This historic district of Dubai houses some of the city’s most precious old buildings, museums, and religious sites.
-These include the Dubai Museum, the colourful Iranian Mosque, and a heritage village that encloses the old homes of Sheikhs from the past.
+This historic district of Dubai houses some of the city’s most precious old buildings, museums, religious sites, and even some of the best hotels in dubai for tourists.
+These include the Dubai Museum, the colorful Iranian Mosque, and a heritage village that encloses the old homes of Sheikhs from the past.
 To make the most of your time in Dubai, Bur Dubai is a great base for venturing out to look at handmade crafts, watch the boats go by, and try out local eateries.
-While this area may not be as modern and sophisticated as some of the other neighbourhoods in Dubai, you will get an authentic glimpse into the life of locals and traditional architecture as you wander around Bur Dubai.
+While this area may not be as modern and sophisticated as some of the other neighborhoods in Dubai, you will get an authentic glimpse into the life of locals and traditional architecture as you wander around Bur Dubai.

 On the other side of the Dubai Creek, and a ferry ride away from Bur Dubai is the Deira district is Deira.
 Like Bur Dubai, Deira still retains abundant Old World charm.
 While Bur Dubai is the stronghold of textile merchants, Deira houses the city’s gold, fish, and spice souks (marketplaces).
 However, Deira is becoming increasingly developed, and you will observe a fascinating juxtaposition of new and old – from traditional buildings to new commercial buildings with unusual designs.
 One of these is the endearingly named “Pregnant Lady,” which actually houses the National Bank of Dubai, so named because of its protruding, curved front.